chivandikwa/gatsby-casper/src/content/GDPR research (AWS Cloud).md

 - There must be organisational measures in place to ensure that personal data is not compromised by accident or deliberately
   > Particularly with data transfer requests, ensure that whoever received the data does so responsibly and terminates the data after the intended usage is concluded.
-- Implement awareness and training of any policies and obligations internally to anyone that has access to data, environments that contain data, the configuration of environments, and any other updates that can cause compliance issues like exposure through code updates.
+- Implement awareness and training of any policies and obligations internally to anyone who has access to data, environments that contain data, the configuration of environments, and any other updates that can cause compliance issues like exposure through code updates.
 - Limit who has access to data.

+Internally, organizations should implement data handling and security protocols that align with GDPR.
+This includes establishing clear guidelines on data access, regular training programs on data protection, and emergency response plans for potential data breaches.
+For instance, regular workshops on handling PII (Personally Identifiable Information) and conducting mock data breach exercises can significantly enhance GDPR compliance.

 # Contract related